quchen/articles/fbut.md

 `f x = ...` is not `f = \x -> ...`
 ----------------------------------

-**I did not have this section proof-read by anyone else yet, so read with care.
-Corrections would be very appreciated.**

 Although theory tells us these two should be identical, there are some subtle differences between the two, in particular in GHC.